Insomnia means you have difficulty falling asleep or staying asleep or have poor sleep quality. Some health conditions can contribute to insomnia.

 - maintaining a regular sleep schedule, even on weekends

-- avoiding stimulants like caffeine and nicotine before bed
+- avoiding stimulants nicotine, especially before bed

-- avoiding alcohol in the 3 to 4 hours before bedtime
+- avoiding alcohol before bedtime

 - eating regular meals and avoiding late-night snacking

-- getting regular exercise during the day
+- getting regular exercise during the day, about

 - keeping electronic devices out of the bedroom

-- making your bedroom dark and cool to facilitate better sleep
+- making your bedroom dark and cool

-Cognitive-behavioral therapy for insomnia (CBT-I)
+Cognitive behavioral therapy for insomnia (CBT-I)

 CBT-I is a form of therapy to help you